To view the list of currently elected National Committee members, refer to Audax Management

 Attendees can access by:

-Audax has only one paid Zoom account, hence only one Zoom calendar to be shared by National and all Regions.
+Audax has only one paid Zoom account, hence only one Zoom calendar is shared by National and all Regions.

 RideWithGPS has been selected as Audax Australia’s Route Planning Service.
 A Club Account has been subscribed to by Audax Australia.
 All Audax Australia members can create a (free or paid) RideWithGPS account and join the Audax Australia Cycling Club Account.